Developers Guide

 Open the

-file and wait for some time until it completes the scan for Eclipse IDE and then clickInstall/Update
+lombok.jarfile and wait for some time until it completes the scan for Eclipse IDE and then clickInstall/Update.
+Specify the eclipse installation location if required by clicking the ‘Specify location…’ button.
+Then, clickInstall/Updatethe button to proceed.

 Code setup